-In the last decade or so the dividends from both companies became significant and while interest rates declined my income from Suncor and Trans Canada Pipeline was more critical to retirement plans.
+In the last decade or so the dividends from both companies became significant and while interest rates declined my income and capital gains from Suncor and Trans Canada Pipeline were more critical to retirement plans.
 Another thing I noticed on a few day trips to the States and a major trip to New Zealand was that the Canadian currency had more power than earlier.
 The Canadian dollar seemed to track the price of oil.

 I would like to think I am both smart and ethical.
 The smart part of me thought although fossil fuels were bad, nothing I did would change their power, so I might as well keep the two stocks.
 I had some advice that reinforced that thinking.
 A decade or so ago, spurred by my son Michael I started voting for the Green Party and in general more concerned and informed about Climate Change, but still clung to my two stocks.
 Eventually my conscience troubled me more and I began to believe that renewables would eventually conquer the fossil fuels and that soon there would be a big adjustment.
 I sold both stocks, though I confess I timed them until just after the date of record for dividends.
 In total my Suncor investment increased by about 20 fold.
 Looking back over a year my sell decision seems to have been both smart and ethical.
 There are sure to be some harsh adjustments.
 I used to drive more than the average person because of my jobs ( http://www.johnfdavidson.com/2015/01/driving-and-freedom.html) and personal interest--that has already been curbed.
 The Canadian currency has become weaker and that will also affect my travels and probably even local purchases.
 Hopefully the air will be nicer and perhaps the climate more controllable, but both are long term projects.